emacsmirror/hotdesk/README.md

 ### Whitelisting buffers

-`hotdesk-buffer-whitelist` holds a list of buffer names to always include with frame buffer list, regardless of labelling.
+`hotdesk-buffer-whitelist` holds a list of buffer names to always include in every buffer list, regardless of labelling.
 It defaults to `*scratch*` and `*Messages*`.
 You can amend in your init with:

 ```elisp